-Rectal prolapse occurs when the rectum – the bottom part of the large intestine – slides out of its normal position, sometimes protruding from the anus.
-This condition is caused when the tissue that holds the rectum in place is stretched excessively.
-When this happens, the normal bend of the rectum straightens, which may cause people with rectal prolapse to have difficulty controlling bowel movements.
+Rectal prolapse occurs when the rectum (the bottom part of the large intestine) slides out of its normal position, sometimes causing it to protrude from the anus.
+This condition develops when the tissue that holds the rectum in place is stretched excessively.
+When this happens, the normal bend of the rectum straightens, which may lead to difficulty controlling bowel movements.

-- A partial prolapse is when the lining of the rectum slides out of place and partially protrudes from the anus.
+- A partial prolapse occurs when the lining of the rectum slides out of place and partially protrudes from the anus.

 - A complete prolapse happens when the entire wall of the rectum slips out of position and protrudes from the anus.

-- An internal prolapse is when the rectum, or a part of the large intestine, slides over another part of the rectum.
+- An internal prolapse occurs when the rectum, or a part of the large intestine, slides over another part of the rectum.

-- A long history of straining during bowel movements
+- A history of straining during bowel movements

 - Chronic constipation